suyashcjoshi/Processing-In-Java/README.md

 ### Share and Like

-If you found this project helpfu,  please consider giving it a star and feel free to follow me for more such tutorials.
+If you found this project helpful,  please consider giving it a *star* and feel free to follow me for more such tutorials.